 AOV = Revenue / Number of orders

 When you start tracking your average order value, it can help you plan your store’s advertising budget.
-This metric is also important for digital marketing strategy and shows how much it cost to you to get each order.
+This metric is also important for a digital marketing strategy and shows how much it cost you to get each order.

 You can track AOV easily with Google Analytics eCommerce tracking.
 WooCommerce/WordPress users can use Google Analytics for WordPress by MonsterInsights plugin and set it up to easily track the average order value.